 Show All Answers

-No. While there is currently more than one vaccine brand available to Americans, local health departments, healthcare providers, pharmacies, and clinics will likely have only one brand.
-Vaccine supplies are limited, and you should take whichever COVID-19 vaccine is available to you.
+Yes.
+While there is currently more than one vaccine brand available to Americans, local health departments, healthcare providers, pharmacies, and clinics may have the Moderna, Pfizer, or Johnson and Johnson vaccine.
+Talk to your healthcare provider about which vaccine is right for you.
 In general, side effects and effectiveness for the currently available vaccines are very similar.

 The COVID-19 vaccines from Pfizer-BioNTec and from Moderna that are now being used are expected to protect more than 90% of people who get both doses.